Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

-Might not seem like much, unless you’re used to monsters around every corner.
+Might not seem like much, unless you’re used to seeing monsters around every corner.

-A month ago I wouldn’t even have acknowledged the knock.
-I might open the door to a leering skeletal face or six hundred pounds of fur and blubber covered in mouths.
-I risked inviting a nightmare to spend days gibbering and whispering in the corner of my bedroom.
+A month ago, I wouldn’t even have acknowledged the knock.
+That would risk opening the door to a leering skeletal face, or six hundred pounds of fur and blubber covered in mouths, or inviting a nightmare to spend days gibbering and whispering in the corner of my bedroom.
 Better not to answer, pretend I wasn’t home, hide.

 But now I was safe.
 Now things made sense, in a limited fashion.
-I was still adjusting to the fact I wasn’t mentally ill, at least in the way I’d believed; the world really was demon-haunted.
+I was still adjusting to the fact that I wasn’t mentally ill, at least not in the way I’d believed; the world really was demon-haunted.
 So I left my book and carried my mug of coffee to the door.
-A unbidden smile tugged at my lips.
+An unbidden smile tugged at my lips.

 The smile froze when I opened the door and found Evelyn waiting there, by herself.